 WiRE believes passionately that women in rural business should be heard and valued.
 We lobby on a national level to keep rural businesses on the political agenda and contribute regularly to national policy as our advice is often sought by Government.
 WiRE have Prowess flagship status for excellence in women’s enterprise development.

 Izzy was awarded an OBE in 2005 in recognition of her contribution to female entrepreneurship and the current director Polly Gibb was awarded an OBE in 2013 for her services and support for rural businesses.
+Polly has now been joined by another director, Judy Illing who is based in York.

 WiRE encourages links with local and national government bodies and large companies in order to enhance the range of business services available to women in rural business.